The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 Nobel Prize winners announced in October

 Every year in early October, the winners are announced.
-And on 10 December, the so-called Nobel Day, award ceremonies take place in the Swedish capital of Stockholm and the Norwegian capital of Oslo.
+Then on 10 December, the so-called Nobel Day, award ceremonies take place in the Swedish capital of Stockholm and the Norwegian capital of Oslo.

 The years 2020 and 2021 were exceptions to the rule in Sweden.
 Due to the Covid-19 pandemic, the laureates received their diplomas and medals in their countries of residence.
-Nobel Week was staged as a digital event, with award ceremonies and lectures held online and the usual banquet in Stockholm cancelled.
+Nobel Week then featured as a digital event, with online award ceremonies and lectures, and without the usual Stockholm banquet.

 Some winner statistics

-The youngest winner to date is Malala Yousafzai, who was 17 when she was awarded the Peace Prize in 2014.
+The youngest winner to date is Malala Yousafzai, who was 17 when she received the Peace Prize in 2014.

 Four winners have been forced to decline the prize: Germans Richard Kuhn (Chemistry), Adolf Butenandt (Chemistry) and Gerhard Domagk (Physiology/Medicine) were forbidden by Adolf Hitler from accepting their prizes.
 Russian Boris Pasternak initially accepted the 1958 award in literature, but was later coerced into declining by Soviet authorities.